Arachne/EntityLoader/docs/index.md

 ### Routers

 Now what if we want to use different format than timestamp in URL?
 This is supported and actually it can even be specific to the route in question.
-The solution uses filter out option an envelope object:
+The solution uses filter out option and envelope object:

 ```php
 $router[] = new Route('/<date>', [